wisdom1456/neat-starter/src/posts/practiceareas/landlord-tenant-issues.md

     Florida law requires very specific timelines and procedures that a landlord or property manager must comply with in attempting to evict a tenant and in order to avoid a dismissal of their case.
 author: Bernhardt Riley

-titletag: Landlord/Tenant Issues | Real Estate | Bernhardt Riley
+titletag: Landlord/Tenant Issues | Real Estate Litigaion | Bernhardt Riley
 metadesc:
     Florida law requires very specific timelines and procedures that a landlord or property manager must comply with in attempting to evict a tenant and in order to avoid a dismissal of their case.

 date: 2021-05-22T17:49:15.943Z
 thumbnail: /static/img/posts/omar-prestwich-kxyejcysvym-unsplash.jpg
 tags:
-    - Real Estate
+    - Real Estate Litigaion
 ---

 Florida law requires very specific timelines and procedures that a landlord or property manager must comply with in attempting to evict a tenant and in order to avoid a dismissal of their case.